minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contributions that roll in shortly before the vote.
 This is based on the hypothesis 4 stipulated in @hypothesis, that contributions are time related.

+  //   stroke: (x, y) => (
+  //   y: 1pt,
+  //   left: if x > 0 { 0pt } else { 1pt },
+  //   right: if (x + 1) == [] { 1pt } else { 0pt },
+  // ),
+//  change stroke, to cover 2 boxes if belong together, and 1 if not, and add 16_2
+#figure(
+  table(
+    columns: 4,
+    stroke: none,
+    table.header[*Vote Date*][*Cutoff Date*][*Cycle*][*Nr. of Contributions*],
+    [June 25th 2021],[Dec 25th 2020],[2022],[4965],
+    [],[],[2020],[34],
+    [June 20th 2019],[Dec 19th 2018],[2020],[5191],
+    [],[],[2018],[30],
+    [Sep 13th 2017],[Feb 12th 2017],[2018],[7148],
+    [Jul 13th 2016],[Jan 12th 2016],[2018],[1],
+    [],[],[2016],[7142],
+    [Nov 20th 2013],[Mar 19th 2013],[2014],[7085],
+  ),
+  caption: [Consolidated contribution data with vote and cutoff dates] )

+// plot for cutoff date and contributions. with cutoff data vertically and the amount of contributions (in plots_2.qmd)

-When looking closely at what kinds of contributions are included in the six months prior, the following pattern emerges:
+When looking at what kinds of contributions are included in the six months prior, the following pattern emerges: since most votes are quite late in the respective congressional sessions, the contributions 6 months prior usually include contributions from the current congresses, and sometimes those of the previous one.

-// table for contributions (2013 vote = 2012, 2010, 2014...)
-// plot for cutoff date and contributions.

-//     2012 0 contribs, 2014 3000, 2016 2000...
+Discussing these two types of campaign contributions, i.e. aggregate contributions from the previous election, and the use of contributions from current elections shows that in these two papers, both the entire contributions of an industry to candidates in one election are given and that merely the time of relevance is different @stratmann-1995 @stratmann-2002.
+Yet what these two papers, and many with similar methodology neglect to analyse is whether more timely contributions are more effective in affecting the voting behaviour of candidates.
+After all, most contributors who are profit-maximizing contribute strategically and in close temporal proximity to roll calls to maximize their influence on voting behaviour @Selling2023 and thus contribute closer to the vote, in order to assure that representatives do not back out of their promises to support the special interst groups' causes @stratmann-1998.
+By including a more restricted time frame for contribution, such as six months prior to the vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (SEP 13, 2017 and JUL 18, 2018)in the 115th congressional session overlap.
+Which is why, albeit analysing both strategies in this paper,for the main analysis, only the contributions within six months prior to the votes will be included. #footnote("A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.")

+=== Contribution Data Sources and Processing

 // - sources: opensecrets bulkdata campaign contributions (election data 2012-2022)
 // - data were PAC contributions to candidates and individual contributions (to PACs,
 //   candidates, etc.) -> source: opensecrets bulk data documentation

-Validate Decision on which types of contributions to use based on:
-#quote(
-  attribution: [@Selling2023],
-)[
-  Finally, there is the question of time lag.
-What is the temporal relation between contributions (cause) and roll call votes (effect)?
-Some recommend using short time intervals, like months or even weeks (Stratmann 1998; Wawro 2001).
-  They argue that firms make contributions in close temporal proximity to roll calls to maximize influence.
-Yet, the dominant view is that donor-legislator relationships develop over longer periods (Clawson, Neustadtl, and Weller 1998;
-  Gordon 2005; Peoples 2010; Romer and Snyder 1994).
-]
-- decided on taking only 6 mo. prior to vote contributions of individual and PAC contributions to all candidates of house, and all individual contributions in general.
-  - *plots* of when looking at 6 mo. prior to vote, which election periods are relevant (i.e. 2013 vote, 2014 and 2016 elections most relevant)
-  - regardless of for which election the contributions were, only the time committed mattered @stratmann-1995, argues that if we only consider the contributions of the previous election cycle, not that of the current cycls, p.1.
   - why such strong recency focus? (because votes were closely paced)
 - also tried with taking entire election period...difficult if votes are within